What is The Montessori Schools application process?

 The early decision program is intended for families who know that The Montessori Schools (Flatiron or SoHo) are their first choice school.
-There will be two rounds of early decision acceptance notifications.
-First round of acceptances will be announced on November 12th, 2018 and the second round will be on December 5th, 2018.
+There will be three rounds of early decision acceptance notifications.
+First round of acceptances will be announced on October 27, 2022, the second round will be on November 17, 2022 and the third round will be on December 9, 2022.
 If you choose to take advantage of the early decision program, deposits will be due at the time of acceptance.
-If you do not want to take part in the early decision program, the regular acceptance notifications will be released on February 28th, 2019.
+If you do not want to take part in the early decision program, the regular acceptance notifications will be released on March 2, 2023.
 Financial aid applicants are not eligible to participate in the early decision program.

 What is the Early Decision and Regular Decision application deadline?

 November 30th, 2022